Right up there with eating a steak when you're visiting the state of Kansas is treating yourself to a good burger when in the Heart of the Country.

 The Flying Stove

-The menu constantly rotates at The Flying Stove, one of the first and longest operating food trucks in Wichita.
-One thing is for sure: whatever burger offering is on the menu will be exceptional.
-For example, the All-American burger featuring local Creekstone Farms beef, American cheese, iceberg lettuce and Stove Special Sauce.
+The menu constantly rotates at The Flying Stove, one of the first and longest operating in Wichita.
+One thing is for sure: whatever burger offering is on the current menu will be exceptional.
+For example, an All-American burger featuring local Creekstone Farms beef, American cheese, iceberg lettuce and Stove Special Sauce.

 The Hill Bar & Grill

-The Hill’s memorable Shack-Out Burger starts with two 1/4lb. beef patties and is layered with double the American cheese, lettuce, tomato, red onion and special sauce on a potato roll.
+After finding murals in the Douglas Design District, head over to The Hill Bar and Grill to fill up on good food and a wide selection of craft beers.
+Sure to please, their memorable Shack-Out Burger starts with two ¼ lb. beef patties and is layered with double the American cheese, lettuce, tomato, red onion and special sauce on a potato roll.

 Hurricane Sports Grill